Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Nathalie Des Rosiers SEE - Politicians

-of the Women’s Law Association and organized its 1st meeting in 1919 at her father’s law offices.
-The women lawyers set up their own
+co-founder of the Women’s Law Association and organized its first meeting in 1919 at her father’s law offices.
+The women lawyers set

 Source: Diversifying the Bar; lawyers making history.
 Online (accessed May 2013).
 (2023)